globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 In case 2FA is enabled on the system, a user clicking on the reset link would have first to insert an authentication code taken from the authentication API.

-Entropy sources
+Entropy Sources
 ---------------
 The main source of entropy for the platform is /dev/urandom.

 In order to increase the entropy available on the system the system integrates the usage of the haveged daemon:  http://www.issihosts.com/haveged/

-Web application security
+Web Application Security
 ========================
 This section describes the Web Application Security functionalities implemented by following the `OWASP REST Security Cheat Sheet <https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html>`_.